 Position Yourself as a Leader in Digital Asset Protection

-- By 2020, there will be at least 2 million unfilled cybersecurity jobs
+- According to Cybersecurity Ventures, by 2021, there will be at least 3.5 million cybersecurity job openings2

-- Postings for cybersecurity jobs grew 91% between 2010 and 2014, compared to 28% growth for general IT job postings
+- Postings for cybersecurity jobs grew 91% between 2010 and 2014, compared to 28% growth for general IT job postings4

 Senior security analyst.
 Security manager.
 Chief information security officer.